How does admission to the Honors College in the Second- or Third-years work?

 These and other benefits are described more fully in the Honors Handbook.

-Once admitted, Honors Scholars must maintain a 3.40 grade point average every semester.
+Once admitted, Honors Scholars must maintain a 3.40 grade-point average every semester.
 If you drop below that, you will be placed on warning status with the Schreyer Honors College.
-If you fail to maintain the required GPA over two semesters, you may be dismissed from the Schreyer Honors College.
+If you fail to maintain the required grade-point average over two semesters, you may be dismissed from the Schreyer Honors College.
 But because no additional credit hours are required for Honors Scholars, you will not suffer any penalty for having been in the Honors Program.

 You can fill them by taking honors courses, or by taking honors options.
-Note that SOC 381H/CRIM 480H, SOC/CRIM 481H, and your thesis credits count toward your 14 total honors credits during your junior and senior years.
-As a first and second year student, 400 level courses can count as honors credits.
-As a junior and senior, 500 (graduate) level courses can count as honors credits.
+Note that SOC 381H/CRIM 480H, SOC/CRIM 481H, and your thesis credits count toward your 14 total honors credits during your third- and fourth-years.
+As a first- and second-year student, 400 level courses can count as honors credits.
+As a third-year and fourth-year student, 500 (graduate) level courses can count as honors credits.

 The following schedule illustrates how the Sociology and CLJ honors program is organized and how you would fulfill the requirement of writing a thesis.